 "In relation to the number of goals Hughie scored in the Northern Ireland game, it is the general consensus that Hughie scored five goals in the game which is backed by newspaper reports and several statistical books.
 There was some controversy over Scotland’s 6th goal which was Hughie’s 5th in that both he and Alex James went for the ball at the same time but apart from a couple of reports, the majority of newspapers credited Hughie with the goal as well as the record books.
 Hughie himself was insistent that the goal was his, claiming that as he and Alex James (who was a good friend of his) were of a similar build (and of course in 1929 there were no numbers on the jerseys), it was easy for pressmen to make a mistake."

 Only two players, Denis Law and Kenny Dalglish with 30 each, have scored more goals for the full Scotland international team than Hughie Gallacher’s 24.
-Gallacher has the most prolific international strike rate of any Scot averaging 1.2 goals per game with 24 goals coming from only 20 caps.
+Gallacher is more prolific averaging 1.2 goals per game with 24 goals coming from only 20 caps.
 Law took 55 games for his 30 goals (0.55 goals per game), Dalglish took 102 games for his 30 (0.29 goals per game) and Lawrie Reilly had 38 games returning 22 goals (0.58).

 The best known international game in which Hughie Gallacher played was while he was at Newcastle in 1928.
 The Scots team from that day has since gone down in folklore as the ’Wembley Wizards’.
 An entire feature could be written on this one game alone so to merely quote press articles of the time:-